Tooth Extractions at Cunning Dental Group, CA:

 Simple Dental Extractions

 Simple extractions involve the pulling of teeth that are visible in the mouth.
-Our general dentists perform this procedure using a local anesthetic to numb the area, and therefore reduces or eliminates any pain you may experience.
+In order to reduce or eliminate any pain associated with this procedure, our general dentists use a local anesthetic to numb the area.

 Surgical Dental Extractions